 The pupils have extended English teaching in Year Groups 5 to 7.
 The Year Groups have two teachers of English; one native Norwegian-speaker and one native English-speaker.
 In addition, pupils have a lesson of Cambridge ESOL English (KET, PET or FCE) every week.
 This is in preparation for external exams offered by the University of Cambridge.
 These exams reflect the pupils’ ability to express themselves in daily life in their second language.
 The exam is voluntary.

 We also work with reading practice in the lessons.
 We use “the Oxford Reading Tree” which offers differentiated reading books for pupils at different levels, leading to free-reading.
 All the pupils in these Year Groups have weekly spelling tests.
 Sometimes English is used in other subjects and topics.
-In these subjects there will also be a native Norwegian-language teacher present.
+In these subjects, there will also be a native Norwegian-language teacher present.

 Every autumn the pupils in Year Groups 5 to 7 go to PGL activity camp in the South of England.
 This is an important part of mixing old and new students and to create sturdy bonds between them as early as possible in the school year.
-Here the pupils are challenged both physically and mentally and social activities in the evenings are emphasised.
+Here the pupils are challenged both physically and mentally and social activities in the evenings are emphasized.